Having multiple channels to interact with customers is now the norm for businesses.

 A platform like Talkative ensures that all contact options, such as live chat, web call, video chat, and cobrowse, are integrated into one screen so they can easily move between interactions when required.

-These new channels will also be perfectly synced with existing phone and email channels, either through integration with your existing phone system, such as Mitel, or via Talkative’s own telephony capabilities.
+These new channels can also be perfectly synced with existing phone and email channels through various integrations.

 One thing to remember is that although digital channels account for an increasingly larger share of the market, physical stores are by no means defeated.